10 Solo Camping Tips For Australia

 My Solo Camping Trip in Tropical Queensland Australia

 There is nothing like a campfire in the bush and sleeping in a swag.
-While I have been on guided Outback Camping Safari, I had never been camping alone.
-On my solo trip to North Tropical Queensland, I wanted to push myself out of my comfort zone and experience solo camping in Australia.
-So, I was very excited to see what it is like camping by yourself.
+While I went on a guided Outback Camping Safari, camping solo was new.
+On my solo trip to North Tropical Queensland, I wanted to push myself out of my comfort zone and experience camping solo in Australia.
+So, I was very excited to see what it is like to go camping alone in Australia.

 My solo camping adventure started in Cairns and took me through the fantastic tropical landscapes, from Cairns to Cape Tribulation, Mossman to the Atherton Tablelands and from Mareeba wetlands to the Waterfalls circuit.